What is the difference between Xofluza and Tamiflu?

 The uses, doses and age ranges for Xofluza and Tamiflu are as follows:

-- Xofluza (baloxavir marboxil) is given as single-dose, oral treatment for acute, uncomplicated influenza in people 12 years and older.
+- Xofluza (baloxavir marboxil) is given as single-dose, oral treatment for acute, uncomplicated influenza in otherwise healthy people 5 years and older, and in adults and children 12 years of age and older who are at high risk of developing complications from the flu.
 It should be taken within 48 hours of the start of flu symptoms.

 - Xofluza is available as a tablet and as a liquid suspension.